TutteInstitute/toponymy/doc/installation.rst

     pip install -e .

 This provides the basics to get started, but Toponymy makes use of LLMs and embedding models as well.
-Instead of havign a very large dependency list, we allow you to install what you need, and different options will become available within Toponymy based on what you have installed.
+Instead of having a very large dependency list, we allow you to install what you need, and different options will become available within Toponymy based on what you have installed.

 If you are interested in working with local models, you can install ``llama-cpp-python`` or huggingface's ``transformers``.